 This is also commonly referred to as “cheat days”.
 But remember, it takes 3500 calories to lose one pound.
 This also means it takes 3,500 calories to gain a pound – and it is a LOT easier to eat 3,500 calories than to cut the same amount.
 Having a full-blown cheat day can unravel all your hard work for the week if you’re not careful.
 Instead, have cheat “events” or cheat meals.
 Choose one or two meals a week to enjoy yourself instead of a whole day.
 And make sure you spread them out, so your cheat events aren’t back to back.
 Also, try to wait at least one month before adding in any cheats.

-- Check menus in advance when dinning out.
-Most restaurants will have their menus online or available for review before you event make a reservation.
+- Check menus in advance when dining out.
+Most restaurants will have their menus online or available for review before you even make a reservation.
 Take a look at the selections before going out to eat and choose a place that has options that meet your needs.
 And don’t forget to keep your portions in check – cut your meal in half and take the rest home.

-- Learn to meal prep.
+- Learn how to meal prep.
 Having a plan for weekly meals can be a lifesaver when it comes to controlling your intake and having an effective diet.
 Pick one or two days a week to prep out lunches and snacks for the week and plan your dinner menus one week at a time.
-Or you can try a meal delivery program, like Trifecta, that delivers pre-cooked, organic meal options straight to your door.
+Or you can try a weight loss meal delivery program, like Trifecta, that delivers pre-cooked, organic meal options straight to your door.

 - Celebrate little victories.
 Don’t forget to pat yourself on the back every now and then.
 This can be as simple as posting about how awesome you are on Facebook, sharing your progress with others, or treating yourself to a reward like a trip away somewhere, a day at the spa, or a new pair of shoes.
 Whatever floats your boat.
-Giving yourself props not only feels good, but can keep you motivated and moving forward.
+Giving yourself props not only feels good but can keep you motivated and moving forward.

 Calories do count.
 Kinsell, Laurance W. et al. Metabolism - Clinical and Experimental , Volume 13 , Issue 3 , 195 - 204